MadhuramDidwani45/Breast-Cancer-Prediction-Models/README.md

 - [Contributing](#-contributing)
 - [License](#-license)

-## 🎯 Project Overview
+## Project Overview

 Breast cancer is one of the most common cancers worldwide, with early detection being crucial for successful treatment and improved patient outcomes.
-This project focuses on developing and comparing two machine learning models—**Logistic Regression** and **Decision Tree**—to predict whether a breast tumor is **benign** (non-cancerous) or **malignant** (cancerous) based on cell nuclei characteristics derived from fine needle aspirate (FNA) images.
+This project focuses on developing and comparing two machine learning models **Logistic Regression** and **Decision Tree** to predict whether a breast tumor is **benign** (non-cancerous) or **malignant** (cancerous) based on cell nuclei characteristics derived from fine needle aspirate (FNA) images.

 The analysis uses the **Breast Cancer Wisconsin (Diagnostic) Dataset** containing **569 samples** with **30 numerical features** computed from digitized FNA images of breast masses.

-## 🎯 Problem Statement
+## Problem Statement

-**Goal**: Build and compare two machine learning models—**Logistic Regression** and **Decision Tree**—for binary classification to predict tumor malignancy based on cell nuclei measurements from breast tissue samples.
+**Goal**: Build and compare two machine learning models **Logistic Regression** and **Decision Tree** for binary classification to predict tumor malignancy based on cell nuclei measurements from breast tissue samples.

 **Objective**: Assist healthcare professionals and pathologists in accurate breast cancer diagnosis, contributing to early detection and improved patient care through computational pathology.

-## 📊 Dataset Description
+## Dataset Description

 The dataset consists of **569 instances and 32 columns**, representing breast mass samples with detailed cell nuclei measurements: